Showing posts with label Platformers - Multi Screen. Show all posts

 Creatures was released in 1992 by Thalamus and programmed by Philip Watts of WJS Design.
 Yes, he of Leander and Ork, two decent scrolling games you should check out.

-This sounds simply insane and I love that!!
-So let's view an authentic screenshot taken with my phone...
+What an insane story, so let's view an authentic screenshot taken with my phone...

 Actually, this is quite sadistic!

-Clyde is the cutest thing and is equipped with a rapid-firing weapon, which is handy because many of the baddies annoyingly take numerous.
-Power-ups are available, I love the 'wriggler' effect the most but there are many others to choose from.
+Clyde is the cutest thing and is equipped with a rapid-firing weapon, which is handy because many of the baddies annoyingly take numerous hits.
+Power-ups are available, I love the 'wriggler' but there are many others to choose from.
 However, your superpower is the funniest weapon of all, press and hold the fire button to breathe bad breath over anything that gets too close.
 A bad-breathed hero must surely be a first?

-A good tip for Creatures is to not rush it.
+A good tip for Creatures is to not rush.
 The enemies can take more than a few hits which is a little weird and can often feel a little OTT.
 Try to kill what's already on the screen before moving on and being overrun by evil cute critters.
-Okay, that's a simple and obvious tip, but there ya' go.
+That's a simple and obvious tip, but there ya' go.
 Take it or leave it!

 Wait!
 It's not screenshot time.
 Oh, no let's jazz this up with a video recording...